 - GCPs are used during the data processing step to accurately georeference and calibrate your images.

 - Checkpoints (CHPs) are not taken into account for processing and calibrating your models; CHPs’ coordinates are used to assess the accuracy of your project by comparing its true predetermined locations with the positions of processed ground control points.
 CHPs help you see the amount of error in a project.
+Note: Checkpoints are currently only used for verification purposes if the user reports an issue with the accuracy of their dataset, so you will not automatically receive an accuracy report if you choose to upload control points with a dataset.

 Here are a few notes about using control points with Skycatch: